Triggerfish

-Triggerfish are about 40 species of often brightly colored marine ray-finned fishes belonging to the family Balistidae.
-Often marked by lines and spots, they inhabit tropical and subtropical oceans throughout the world, with the greatest species richness in the Indo-Pacific.
-Most are found in relatively shallow, coastal habitats, especially at coral reefs, but a few, such as the oceanic triggerfish (Canthidermis maculata), are pelagic.
-While several species from this family are popular in the marine aquarium trade, they are often notoriously ill-tempered.
+Triggerfish are one of 41 species of marine, ray-finned fishes belonging to the family Balistidae.
+Often brightly colored and marked by lines and spots, they inhabit tropical and subtropical oceans throughout the world, with the greatest species richness in the Indo-Pacific.
+Most are found in relatively shallow, coastal habitats, especially at coral reefs, but a few, such as the oceanic triggerfish (Canthidermis maculata), are pelagic, inhabiting the open ocean.

+Fish of this family are sometimes eaten by humans.
+While several triggerfish species are popular in the marine aquarium trade, they are often notoriously ill-tempered.